 The flipturn is the most efficient way in freestyle to change direction at the wall.
 It helps conserve energy and maintain swimming speed.
-There are basically three things you need to do when performing a good turn: maintain your speed towards the wall, get your timing right and turn with conviction.
+There are basically three things you need to do when performing a good turn: maintain your speed towards the wall, get your timing right and turn with confidence.

 How to do it